vanharen07/arrs/readme.md

 <br>CF_TUNNEL_PASSWORD=
 <br>CF_ZONE_ID=

-<br>For swag to work proparly run it so it can populate the files it needs.
+<br>For swag to work properly run it so it can populate the files it needs.
 Go in the config directory for swag /dns-conf and fill in the details for your DNS provider in one of the right files.
 After that restart and it should work properly